getlocalcert/docs/website/docs/domains/localcert-net.md

 # .localcert.net

-!!! warning "Unreleased"

-    This feature has not been released yet.

 ## Use Case

 * You are running an private, internal web service that's only accessible on your local machine, local network, virtual private network, or other non-Internet network.